 </a> end tag.

-will output the following HTML:
+This will create the following HTML:

 |ECMAScript Language Specification |